petdance/bobby-tables/s/com_automation.md

 but only a **QueryDef** can make use of parameters, and thus make SQL safe from SQL injection.

-DAO parses the SQL statement passed into the **CreateQueryDef** method or set as the value of the **SQL** property; and automatically determines the number, names, and types of the parameters.
+DAO parses the SQL statement passed into the **CreateQueryDef** method or set as the value of the **SQL** property, and automatically determines the number, names, and types of the parameters.

 The value of the parameter can then be set.
 ```vb